Skip to content

 Common Tactics Threat Actors Use to Distribute Ransomware

-Phishing (including vishing and smishing).
-By placing malicious software in emails and text messages, threat actors prompt targets to instinctively open infected files.
+By placing malicious software in text messages and phishing emails, ransomware developers and threat actors prompt targets to instinctively open infected files and inject malicious code.
 This can lead to the spread of ransomware across an organization and its systems.

-Remote Desk Protocol (RDP) targeting.
-While remote work offers many benefits, there are several vulnerabilities at play as well.
-Threat actors may scour online for vulnerable ports initiated by remote work and use the same attack vector to continuously infiltrate the company through their target.
+While remote work offers many benefits, there are several software vulnerabilities at play as well.
+Threat actors may scour online for vulnerable ports initiated by remote desktop protocol and use the same attack vector to continuously infiltrate the company through their target.

 Get the Most Comprehensive Resource for Recovering from Ransomware